OctoBanon-Main/Caesium-Rich-Presence/README.md

 </div>

 ## Warning
-This program will be rewrited on Rust.
-The Python version will no longer be supported and will be moved to the legacy branch.
+This version no longer be supported.

 ## Prepare Python